cszach/linux-on-lenovo-legion/README.md

 ### Downloading and installing the driver

-For this, we will work with the command line, so fire up the terminal.
-You don't need root permissions here.
+Get ready to work in the terminal!
+You don't need root permissions here;
+commands requiring root privileges will have `sudo` in them.

-1. Please **temporarily connect to the Internet using Ethernet or a wireless USB adapter.** You may also use another computer;
+1. **Temporarily connect to the Internet using Ethernet or a wireless USB adapter.** You may also use another computer;
 2. **Download/clone [this repository](https://github.com/lwfinger/rtw89).** You
    can clone any of the `main`, `v5`, `v6`, and `v7` branches.
 I tried the